Speeding-up Graph Algorithms via Clique Partitioning: The Proposed Algorithm

-{\bf Clique extraction} (Lines 6-13). \textsf{CPGC} proceeds with extracting $\delta$-cliques until extracting new cliques does not contribute to the graph compression.
+\textbf{Clique extraction} (Lines 10-17). \textsf{CPGR} proceeds with extracting $\delta$-cliques until extracting new cliques does not contribute to the reduction in the number of edges.
 This happens when $\hat{k} = 1$, which results in obtaining trivial bipartite cliques.
-Thus, the while loop in Lines~6 to~13 is executed until trivial cliques are produced. \emph{Clique Stripping Algorithm} (\textsf{CSA}), presented in Algorithm~\ref{alg:CSA}, finds $\delta$-cliques in the bipartite graph~$G$. \textsf{CSA} takes the updated index of the bipartite clique, $q$, the size of the right partition of the bipartite clique,~$\hat{k}$, the adjacency matrix, $A$, the size of the left partition of~$G$, $n$, and the degree of vertices $d_{w_j} = |N(w_j)|, \ \forall w_j \in W$ as input. \textsf{CSA}, which is described in Subsection~\ref{subsec:S-CPGC}, returns the set of bipartite cliques~$\mathscr{C}$ that it determined in the current execution, the updated adjacency matrix, $\hat{A}$, and the updated degree of vertices~$\hat{d_w}$.
-In Line~8, \textsf{CPGC} adds the new bipartite cliques to the set of all bipartite cliques~$\mathcal{C}$, updates the degree of vertices~$d_w$ (Line~9), and adjacency matrix~$A$ (Line~10).
-In Line 11, \textsf{CPGC} updates the number of edges, $\hat{m}$ in the given graph $G(U,W,E)$ after extracting the $\delta$-cliques, and the clique index~$q$ (Line~12).
-Finally, in Line~13, after the $\delta$-cliques are removed, \textsf{CPGC} updates~$\hat{k}$ for the next iterations. \looseness=-1
+Thus, the while loop in Lines~10 to~17 is executed until trivial cliques are produced.

+\emph{Clique Stripping Algorithm} (\textsf{CSA}), presented in Algorithm~\ref{alg:CSA}, finds $\delta$-cliques in the bipartite graph~$G$. \textsf{CSA} takes the updated index~$q$ of the bipartite clique, the size~$\hat{k}$ of the right partition of the bipartite clique, the adjacency matrix~$A$, the size~$n$ of the left partition of~$G$, and the degree~$d_{w_j} = |N(w_j)|, \ \forall w_j \in W$ as input. \textsf{CSA}, which is described in Subsection~\ref{subsec:S-CPGR}, returns the set~$\mathscr{C}$ of bipartite cliques that it determined in the current execution, the updated adjacency matrix~$\hat{A}$, and the updated degree of vertices~$\hat{d_w}$. n Line~12, \textsf{CPGR} adds the new bipartite cliques to the set of all bipartite cliques~$\mathcal{C}$, updates the degree of vertices~$d_w$ (Line~13), and adjacency matrix~$A$ (Line~14).
+In Line 15, \textsf{CPGR} updates the number of edges, $\hat{m}$ in the given graph $G(U,W,E)$ after extracting the $\delta$-cliques, and the clique index~$q$ (Line~16).
+Finally, in Line~17, after the $\delta$-cliques are removed, \textsf{CPGR} updates~$\hat{k}$ for the next iterations. \looseness=-1

-{\bf Graph compression} (Lines 14-15).
-When the while loop (Lines 6-13) terminates, \textsf{CPGC} compresses the graph by adding a new vertex set~$Z$ to the bipartite graph.
-Each vertex of the left and right partitions of clique $C_q$ are connected to a vertex $z_q$ via an edge, thus forming a tripartite graph.
-This decreases the number of edges from $|U_q| \times |K_q|$ to $|U_q| + |K_q|$, thus compressing the graph.
-The remaining edges in the given bipartite graph $G(U,W, E)$ connecting the set~$U$ and~$W$, which are not part of any $\delta$-clique are connected directly in the tripartite graph.
-Therefore, the compressed graph obtained by the \textsf{CPGC} preserves the path information of the original graph. \looseness=-1
+\textbf{Graph restructuring} (Lines 18-23).
+When the while loop (Lines 10-17) terminates, \textsf{CPGR} restructures the graph by adding a new vertex set~$Z$ to the bipartite graph.
+Each vertex in the left and right partitions of clique $\mathscr{C}_q$ is connected to a new vertex $z_q$, reducing the number of edges from $|U_q| \times |W_q|$ to $|U_q| + |W_q|$ (Lines~18-23).
+In Line~22, $\mathcal{E}_{\mathcal{C}}$ is updated with edges from the extracted $\delta$-cliques.
+Remaining edges in the bipartite graph $G(U,W, E)$, not part of any bipartite $\delta$-cliques, are connected directly in the tripartite graph (Line~23).
+In Line 24 the algorithm returns the restructured graph $G^*(U,Z, W, E^*)$ having a reduced number of edges. \looseness=-1